princeK9/CTC/readme.md

-# Chat Server
+# 💬 Chat Server

-A feature-rich, multi-threaded, terminal-based chat application built in C++ using Winsock for networking.
+A **feature-rich, multi-threaded, terminal-based chat application** built in C++ using Winsock for networking.
 Implements a client-server architecture supporting multiple users, public/private rooms, direct messaging, and admin management.

 ---